 3. Don’t Rush the Process

 The production process can be lengthy, particularly when a device design is complex or utilizes new manufacturing technology.
 After an extensive design and development process, you likely want to get your device through production and into the hands of consumers as quickly as possible.
 However, taking the time to follow established, well-executed procedures is a key component of successful medical device manufacturing.
 Avoid putting any aspect of the process in jeopardy by giving everyone involved plenty of time to understand all requirements and do their part properly.
 Try to account for potential unforeseen delays, such as supply chain inefficiencies, and eliminate common causes of them.
 Getting things right in the design transfer stage can help set you up for long-term manufacturing success.

 4. Partner With the Right Manufacturer

 There are several factors to consider to find the right manufacturer for your needs.
 When transferring a medical device from design to manufacturing, you need a manufacturer that knows and is prepared to follow FDA guidelines and Good Manufacturing Practices (cGMPs).
 Also, consider industry experience.
-Selecting a manufacturer with a proven track record of success completing medical device projects will help eliminate issues down the line.
+Selecting a manufacturer with a proven track record of success completing medical device projects will help eliminate design transfer issues down the line.
 The manufacturer you work with should also have a quality management system in place and be able to fulfill the volume of production needs now and as you scale up.

 5. Document as You Go